sgshulman/DGEM/README.md

 _&phi;_ is an azimuth, measured counterclockwise in _xy_ plane from the positive _x_-axis direction.
 The azimuth may be in the range from -180&deg; to 180&deg; or from 0 to 360&deg;.

-The third parameter of the observer is _rimage_.
+There are four additional parameters to describe the observer.
+We specify them once for all observers.
-It is a radius of the visible area in astronomy units.
+- _rimage_ is a radius of the visible area in astronomy units.
   Both axes of the image will be from -_rimage_ to _rimage_.
-We specify _rimage_ once for all observers.
+- _rmask_ defines the radius in astronomy units of the circular area in the center of the image, which will be covered with a mask (allows you to make an analog of a coronagraph).
+  Optional parameter: 0 is the default value.
+- _nx_ and _ny_ are optional parameters describing the image size in pixels.
+The default size is 200x200.

 There are three ways to specify observer directions: